mhm233/Allora-using-prophet/README.md

     ./init.config
     ```
     These commands will:
-    - Automatically create Allora keys for your worker.
+    - Automatically create Allora keys for your worker
     - Export the needed variables from the created account to be used by the worker node, bundle them with your provided `config.json`, and pass them to the node as environment variables.

 5. **Faucet Your Worker Node**